chanXVI/Matthes_Python_CrashCourse_Notes/README.md

-This repo will consist notes and practice problems from the book Python Crash Course (2nd Edition) written by Eric Matthes.
+This repo will consist of notes and practice problems from the book Python Crash Course (2nd Edition) written by Eric Matthes.